 We can't always claim a chargeback e.g. if your dispute relates to a special promotion.
 In those cases, you may need to contact the retailer directly.
-For further information on chargebacks, please see the clause "Complaints, disputed transactions and investigations" of the Personal Banking Booklet.
+For further information on chargebacks, please see the clause 7 ("Incorrect, unauthorised and mistaken internet payments") of the Personal Banking Booklet.